mupaduw/deluge-grpc/docs/usage.md

 # Usage

-To use deluge-gprc in a project
+To use deluge-grpc in a project

 ```
-import deluge_gprc
+import deluge_grpc
 ```